 The final block looks like it was perfectly flat to begin with!

-Now, if you’re still wondering how it works, watch this quick video.
+Now, if you’re still wondering how this whole starch and shrink thing works, watch this quick video.
 I learn by watching, so I hope the visual helps you too!

 I never knew I was such a hankie lover!
 They are the simplest linen you can quilt.
 Small, simple and fast!
 I’ll take you through the steps to create this one-of-a-kind piece.
 Let’s go!